-Significant results:
+3) Significant results

 We developed transgenic wheat in elite cultivars that may provide enhanced resistance to FHB and will provide the genetic materials to study the potential interactions between HvUGT13248 and Fhb1.
-Our initial greenhouse test showed that the combination of HvUGT13248 and Fhb1 in the same background exhibited stable and higher resistance than Fhb1 alone.
+Our greenhouse tests showed that the combination of HvUGT13248 and Fhb1 in the same background exhibited stable and higher resistance than Fhb1 alone.
 We have also shown that HvUGT13248 provides resistance to a broad range of trichothecene mycotoxins including: DON, NIV, 3,15-di-ANIV, NX-2, and 3-ADON.

-Key outcomes or other achievements:
+4) key outcomes or achievements